Internal Closedness and von Neumann-Morgenstern Stability in Matching Theory: Structures and Complexity: Internally Closed Sets: the Roommate Case

 \begin{lemma} Suppose $\rho$ is non-singular.
 If both $\rho$ and its dual $\overline{\rho}$ are exposed in $T'$, then, for each $i \in [r-1]_0$, the list of $x_i$ in $T$ contains only $y_i$ and $y_{i+1}$, and the list of $y_i$ in $T$ contains only $x_{i-1}$ and $x_i$.
 The elimination of $\rho$ or $\overline{\rho}$ from $T'$ reduces the list of each $x_i$ and each $y_i$ to a single entry. \end{lemma}

 \paragraph{A new fact.} Next, we prove an additional property of rotations that will be useful for our analysis.
-Again, we assume that $T$ is a solvable roommate instance, $T'$ is a valid subtable of $T$, and that $\rho \in {\cal Z}(T)$ has the form~\eqref{eq:rho}.
+Recall that we assume that $T$ is a solvable roommate instance and that $\rho \in {\cal Z}(T)$ has the form~\eqref{eq:rho}.